FilipStudeny/PHP---File-browser/README.md

 4. To change/add file icons put them inside the icons folder located in the Components directory
 5. To add file extensions/images add them inside the returnFileExtensionAndImage($dir) inside the FileReader.php located in the Components directory
 6. To scan the current directory the index.php is currently located in replace $directoryToScan = 'src' with $directoryToScan = './';
-7. To scan a directory of your choosing replace $directoryToScan = 'src' with $directoryToScan = <Name of directory to scan>
+7. To scan a directory of your choosing replace $directoryToScan = 'src' with $directoryToScan = 'Name of directory to scan'

 !!!
 WARNING !!!